paulness/gatsby-starter-personal-blog/content/posts/2017-11-20--autocomplete-with-static-files-part-1/index.md

 *Pros*

-* No server side logic == much much faster!
+* No server-side logic == much much faster!
-* Reliability, less points of failure, no database issues, files can be served from any server.
+* Reliability, fewer points of failure, no database issues
+* Cheaper and more options for hosting

 *Cons*

 * More space used on the server, one file for each letter sequence that results.
 For example: A -> { Andrew, Adam, Anthony }, AN -> { Andrew } etc...
 * Data is not real time.
 Generating the static files must be done upfront during build time.
+* Generating the static files can be a burden
+* Basic autocomplete only, no match for ElasticSearch or SOLR

 #### In this series I will walk through the following topics, step by step: